-In which we learn how arsenic was once added to candles to make them better and cheaper and, oh yeah, were they ever killers.
+In which we learn how arsenic was once added to candles to make them better and cheaper and, oh yeah, they were killers.

-In 1837, in London, England, Dr. A. B. Granville was a member of a committee of the Westminster Medical Society that undertook the task of ascertaining whether or not there was arsenic in certain candles and, if so, how much, and what effect the fumes might have on humans.
+In 1837, in London, England, Dr. A. B. Granville was a member of a committee of the Westminster Medical Society that undertook the task of ascertaining whether or not there was arsenic in certain candles being sold commercially, and, if so, how much arsenic was present and to what effect the fumes might have on humans.
 At the time, candles were necessary and widely used for lighting purposes, and the cheapest were made of tallow, or animal fat.
-Paraffin had yet to be discovered; any reference to “wax” in the report is a reference to beeswax.
-Also used for candles at the time was spermaceti, which we will dive into in a subsequent chapter.
+Paraffin had yet to be discovered.
+Any reference to “wax” in the report is a reference to beeswax, though also used for candles at the time was spermaceti, a reportedly gorgeous wax found inside sperm whales.

 A word of warning: Section IV details experiments that used animals, some of whom were passively exposed to arsenicated candle fumes and subsequently died.
 If you do not wish to read these details, you are advised to skip Section IV.